Toluna-IP/tolunaintegratedpaneldocs/general/quickstart.md

 ---

 # Quick Start
 To quickly get integrated with out platform, here's how to go about it.

+# Using the Toluna Platform

+Within Toluna's API, all endpoints are "culture driven," meaning that Toluna requires and organizes it's information based on a Partner's culture (a combination of language and counntry, such as "en-gb" for "English-Great Britain") and a PanelGUID (provided by Toluna).

 # Dashboard